How to Prune Roses and Spring-Flowering Shrubs

 The science of pruning shrubs and buses requires knowledge of growth habits, plant types, flowering or fruiting characteristics, and mastering a few basic techniques.

-Basic Techniques of Prunning
+Basic Techniques of Pruning

 Pruning maintains plant health by removing dead, diseased, or damaged wood.
 Good tools with razor-sharp edges must be used.
 A ragged cut will not heal, leaving the plant susceptible to rot and disease.
 For the same reason, cuts must be made at the correct locations.
 Here are some basic pruning techniques for trees, bushes, and shrubs: